novuhq/envirocheck/README.md

 # Envirocheck

 Easily make sure required environment services are running before start a project.
+Envirocheck will validate all needed services are running and provide instructions on how to install the missing services.

 ### Usage